secretstartups/handbook/blog/release-posts/index.html.md

 To ensure the generator script runs correctly follow the process below:

-1. Update your issue or epic with content in `### Release notes` (inclusing a docs link and image, although those can alwasy be added/updated in the MR later)
+1. Update your issue or epic with content in `### Release notes` (including a docs link and image, although those can always be added/updated in the MR later)
 1. Make sure `devops::`, `group::`, `category:` and tier (e.g. `GitLab Core`) labels are applied
 1. Apply one of the `release post item::` scoped labels.
 This will make the generator script pick up your issue next time it runs (once per hour)